Hebrew Gematria Calculator

 • Mispar katan: Reduces all values to single digits by removing zeros.
 For example, Yud (י) becomes 1 instead of 10, and Kuf (ק) becomes 1 instead of 100.

-• Mispar siduri: Assigns values 1 through 22 based on the letter's ordinal value in the Hebrew alphabet.
-In the ordinal value system, the first letter Aleph (א) is 1, second letter Bet (ב) is 2, and so on until the last letter Tav (ת) at 22.
+• Mispar siduri: Assigns values 1 through 22 based on the letter's position in the Hebrew alphabet.
+For example, the first letter Aleph (א) is 1, second letter Bet (ב) is 2, and so on until the last letter Tav (ת) at 22.

 Why Use the Hebrew Gematria Calculator?

-This calculator can help you discover hidden relationships between words.
-For example, the Hebrew term חי (chai), meaning "life", has a gematria value of 18, which has made this number significant in Jewish tradition.
+For example, the Hebrew word חי (chai), meaning "life," has a gematria value of 18, which gives this number special significance in Jewish tradition: it's commonly associated with vitality and blessing.

-For instance, the word "ashir" (עשיר), which means "wealthy person", has a value of 580 and the word "ani" (עני), or "poor person", has a standard gematria value of 130.
-Interestingly, the difference between them, 450, is also the value for the word "tein" (תן), which means "to give".
+The word ashir (עשיר), for example, which means "wealthy person", has a standard value of 580, and the word ani (עני), or "poor person", has a standard gematria value of 130.
+Interestingly, the difference between them, 450, is also the value for the word tein (תן), which means "to give".

-For those interested in other numerical traditions, you might also explore our Greek isopsephy calculator based on the Greek alphabet.
+• For Greek: Try our Greek isopsephy calculator to explore gematria values based on the Greek alphabet.